lyteword/bsb/psalms/psalm-47.md

----
-weight: 47
----

 # Psalm 47

+## Clap Your Hands, All You Peoples

-<sup>1</sup> For the choirmaster.
+For the choirmaster.
 A Psalm of the sons of Korah.

-Clap your hands, all you peoples; shout unto God with a voice of triumph.
+<sup>1</sup> Clap your hands, all you peoples; shout unto God with a voice of triumph.

 <sup>2</sup> How awesome is the LORD Most High, the great King over all the earth!

 <sup>3</sup> He subdues nations beneath us, and peoples under our feet.

 <sup>4</sup> He chooses our inheritance for us, the pride of Jacob, whom He loves.
+Selah

 <sup>5</sup> God has ascended amid shouts of joy, the LORD with the sound of the horn.

 <sup>6</sup> Sing praises to God, sing praises; sing praises to our King, sing praises!

-<sup>7</sup> For God is King of all the earth; sing profound praises to Him.
+<sup>7</sup> For God is King of all the earth; sing to Him a psalm of praise.[^2245]

 <sup>8</sup> God reigns over the nations; God is seated on His holy throne.

 <sup>9</sup> The nobles of the nations have assembled as the people of the God of Abraham; for the shields of the earth belong to God; He is highly exalted.

+[^2245]: 47:7 Or sing a Maskil of praise or sing praises with understanding